-Scheme year 2019 / 2020 (year 26) followed the format of year 2018 / 2019.
+Scheme year 2020 / 2021 (year 27) followed the format of year 2019 / 2020.
 A series of components, modules and exercises involved the distribution of test materials to participating laboratories and the centralised examination of returned data and samples.
-The labelling and distribution procedures employed previously have been maintained.
-Specific details can be found in previous Scheme annual reports.
+The labelling and distribution procedures employed previously remained unchanged except for a modification to accommodate disruption caused by the Covid-19 pandemic.
+In order to counter the impacts of temporary Europe-wide government-enforced laboratory closures and processing delays, participants were offered two submission batch windows to choose from for the Own Sample modules and the scheme year was extended to August 2021.

-Fifty-one laboratories (with multiple participants from some organizations counted separately) participated in the Benthic Invertebrate Component of the NMBAQC Scheme in 2019 / 2020 (year 26).
-Twenty-three of the participants/subscriptions were UK Competent Monitoring Authorities (CMAs), responsible for the Clean Seas Environment Monitoring Programme (CSEMP) or Water Framework Directive (WFD) sample analysis; nineteen were UK private consultancies.
-Nine of the participants were non-UK laboratories (including three government organizations and six private consultancies).
+Forty-two laboratories (with multiple participants from some organizations counted separately) participated in the Benthic Invertebrate Component of the NMBAQC Scheme in 2020 / 2021 (year 27).
+Thirteen of the participants were UK Competent Monitoring Authorities (CMAs), responsible for the Clean Seas Environment Monitoring Programme (CSEMP) or Water Framework Directive (WFD) sample analysis; nineteen were UK private consultancies.
+Ten of the participants were non-UK laboratories (including three government organizations and seven private consultancies).
 Laboratory Codes were assigned in a single series for all laboratories participating in the Benthic Invertebrate component.
 Separate Laboratory Codes were assigned for the other scheme components, such as the particle size component.